asreview/asreview-academy/introducing-Datatools/README.md

 ### Tool 2: Compose

-Next, you are going to compose a dataset out of two other datasets.
+Next, you are going to compose a dataset out of two datasets; a labeled and an unlabeled dataset.
 The code starts similary to the code of the Describe tool (`asreview data compose`), but now the output path should always be specified (`output/[name_of_your_output_file.csv]`) and you need to assign a corresponsing proporty to the datasets you want to merge.
-The Synergy datasets are labeled datasets, so you need to assign the argument `-l`.
+The labeled dataset you need to assign the argument `-l` and the unlabeled dataset you need to assign a `-u`.

 Furthermore, in case of conflict, you need to determine which label to keep (`-c`).
 Let's say you want to keep one of the labels, you can do so with the `keep_one` command.
 By default the hierarchy in determining which label to keep is: relevant, irrelevant, unlabeled.